Intentional Community Reference Material

 » And a provocative counterpoint to

-"Ecovillages: a viable idea constrained by poor rural
+"Ecovillages: a viable idea constrained by poor rural economies."

 http://www.onlineopinion.com.au/2003/Jan03/Grayson.htm